Lubyanka Building: Post-KGB

 After the dissolution of the KGB in 1991, the Lubyanka became the headquarters of the Border Guard Service of Russia, as well as the Lubyanka prison, and is one directorate of the Federal Security Service of the Russian Federation (FSB).
 A museum of the KGB (now called Историко-демонстрационный зал ФСБ России, Historical Demonstration hall of the Russian FSB) was opened to the public.

 In 1990, an employee of the Lubyanka, Katya Mayorova, became Miss KGB, the first official "security services beauty title".
 In 1990, the Solovetsky Stone was erected across from the Lubyanka, to commemorate the victims of political repression.
 In August 1991, the statue of Felix Dzerzhinsky was dismantled and removed from the center of the Lubyanka Square.
 That same year, Western visitors were allowed to tour the building's prison for the first time.

 Remains of Adolf Hitler, as well as those of Joseph and Magda Goebbels, were presented at the Lubyanka in a 2004 documentary.

-Hitler's personal Golden Party Badge, which discovered by the Red Army after the capture of Berlin, was stored in the Lubyanka.
+Hitler's personal Golden Party Badge, which was discovered by the Red Army after the capture of Berlin, was stored in the Lubyanka.
 The badge was stolen in 2005, when guards thought a cat had set off the alarms, allowing the burglar to escape.

 In 2015, the Lubyanka's front door was set on fire by Pyotr Pavlensky, a performance artist.
 He was released from jail six months later.
 In 2017, a huge church was consecrated next to the Lubyanka building on the grounds of the Sretensky Monastery.
 The church is dedicated to the New Martyrs and Confessors of the Russian Orthodox Church, including those who were executed at Lubyanka.
 In December 2019, a shooting took place around the Lubyanka.